agentofuser/keykapp/docs/glossary.md

 Thanks to the very helpful
-[MechTYPE Glossary of Mechanical Keyboard Terms and Definitions](http://www.mechtype.com/mechanical-keyboard-terminology/) which served as inspiration for many Keycapp terms.
+[MechTYPE Glossary of Mechanical Keyboard Terms and Definitions](http://www.mechtype.com/mechanical-keyboard-terminology/) which served as inspiration for many Keykapp terms.